Wedding Photography at Fulham Library

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A SEQUENCE OF PHOTOS?

 A. Biodegradable confetti or bubbles are allowed outside the venue.
-The council are very strict about the biodegradable aspect and rightly so.
+The council is very strict about biodegradability, and rightly so.
 No confetti cannons, rice or plastic confetti, is permitted.

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE VENUE?

 A. The library corridor and stairs are dim, but the all-important main hall has good natural light during daylight hours.
-But whatever the light, a good photographer will have no problem dealing with it and taking a fantastic set of photos to tell the story of your day.
+But whatever the light, a good photographer will have no problem dealing with it and taking fantastic photos to tell your day’s story.

-Freshly married and the bride walks ahead of her new husband as they exit to the outside world.
+Freshly married, the bride walks ahead of her new husband as they exit to the outside world.

-And finally: A nice standard kissing shot of the couple on the steps of the fabulous Fulham Library.
+And finally, an excellent standard kissing shot of the couple on the steps of the fabulous Fulham Library.

 598 Fulham Road,